mape86/TravelSnap/README.md

 - **Uploading** - Where you can upload images to your profile, either directly by taking a photo, or choose one from the camera roll on your phone.
 - **Map** - Where you can see a map with your own images, based on geolocation.
 - **Profile** - A gallery with your own uploaded images, and from here you can also tap each image to add descriptions and tags.
 You will also see a map view if the image contains location data.
 From this view you can then add the image to the feed.
 You can also access profile settings to edit username, user description and profile image, or sign out.

+**The app has only been tested on the iOS simulator and on iPhones running the Expo Go app.**

 ## :pushpin: Limitations & known bugs